RaphaelBRodrigues/linux-setup/README.md

 #### Build PHP Container

-Through this script an PHP(7.2) container will be created
+This script will build an *PHP* container on version 7.2 running in a *ubuntu* 18.04 image

 ```sh
   curl -o- https://raw.githubusercontent.com/RaphaelBRodrigues/ubuntu-setup/master/scripts/docker/containers/php/build.sh | bash;
 ```

+This scripts were tested on a ubuntu 20.04